 And just ask yourself if you would be satisfied with the treatment you received from your first point of contact with your firm.
 Armed with this information, you can then make changes to your procedures, provide training for your staff if necessary and improve the service – and the conversion rates.

-Not every caller can be converted into a client at the first point of contact.
+Not every caller will be converted into a client at the first point of contact.
 Consequently, it makes sense to log your incoming calls and keep basic details of the nature of the enquiry.
 How do you feel when you call an organisation for the second time and have to go through a rigmarole of questions you’ve already answered?
 Second impressions are just as important as the first.

 If you have a decent practice management system, doing this should be easy.
 A good PMS will include a client relationship management module in which you can store caller details and information for future reference.
 The CRM is often the under-utilised, almost forgotten part of your PMS.
 In actual fact, it is a very powerful tool.
 You can use it not only to log incoming enquiries, but also to chase them up after a short time has passed.
 Putting enquirers on your email update list will also keep your firm’s name in the picture for future business.